-Have you ever laid your child down for a nap and then stressed about what to do with the next 30-40 minutes, knowing that it won’t be long before your little one will be awake again?
-I’ve definitely been there!
+Have you ever laid your baby down for a nap and then stressed about what to do with the next 30-40 minutes, knowing that it won’t be long before your little one will be awake again?

-If your child sleeps for less than an hour, that’s a short nap; most often, they are around 30-45 minutes.
-(I once worked with a family who’s baby slept 27 minutes on the dot each nap!)
+If your child sleeps for less than an hour, that’s a short nap!
+Most often, they are around 30-45 minutes – one sleep cycle.

-When I work with younger babies, it’s my goal to help that babe have at least one nap that’s over an hour each day, and it’s most commonly the morning nap.
+When I work with younger babies, it’s my goal to help that baby have at least one nap that’s over an hour each day, and it’s most commonly the morning nap.